microsoft/playwright.dev/python/docs/api/class-browsertype.md

 Returns the browser instance.

-You can use `ignoreDefaultArgs` to filter out `--mute-audio` from default arguments:
+You can use `ignore_default_args` to filter out `--mute-audio` from default arguments:

 > **Chromium-only** Playwright can also be used to control the Chrome browser, but it works best with the version of Chromium it is bundled with.
 There is no guarantee it will work with any other version.
-Use `executablePath` option with extreme caution.
+Use `executable_path` option with extreme caution.
 >
 > If Google Chrome (rather than Chromium) is preferred, a [Chrome Canary](https://www.google.com/chrome/browser/canary.html) or [Dev Channel](https://www.chromium.org/getting-involved/dev-channel) build is suggested.
 >